Nexmo/station/_documentation/dispatch/overview.md

 ---
+title: Overview
-title: Failover automatically from WhatsApp to SMS with Dispatch
+meta_title: Failover automatically from WhatsApp to SMS with Dispatch
 ---

 # Dispatch API Overview